/*

 * This interface can be added to an existing class or used to create an

-* adapter (typically, by subclassing AbstractAction
+* adapter (typically, by subclassing AbstractAction).

-* The Action
+* The Action object

-* and connected to Action
+* and connected to Action-capable

 * components.
 The GUI controls can then be activated or

-* deactivated all at once by invoking the Action
+* deactivated all at once by invoking the Action object's

-* setEnabled
+* setEnabled method.

 *

-implementations tend to be more expensive
+* Note that Action implementations tend to be more expensive

-* in terms of storage than a typical ActionListener
+* in terms of storage than a typical ActionListener,

 * which does not offer the benefits of centralized control of